 Trello is a to-do list manager and project management webapp that’s based on the metaphor of index cards pinned to a board.
 The cards each flip over, giving you a workspace where you can discuss the task, create smaller checklists, assign responsibility, or add other notes.
 To change the status of a task, move it to a different list on your board!

-I’ve been living with Trello as my main to-do list for the last three weeks, and its strength is definitely how easy and enjoyable it is to work with your tasks.
+Trello’s strength is definitely how easy and enjoyable it is to work with your tasks.
 Picking up a task and moving it to the “Done” list is very satisfying and sensible.
 I also love the many tools you get on the back of each card– I’ve been using the checklists to break my tasks into manageable, single-sitting objectives that I can easily knock out.
 I also love being able to put status updates on the back of each task so I can associate URLs, conversation notes, and memos to myself to help me get things done.

 It’s refreshing that Trello doesn’t tell you how to work– you can come up with whatever system makes sense with your brain and the project you’re trying to manage.
 My understanding is that the tool was developed to help Fog Creek Software manage bug tracking, product updates, and feature requests in a transparent, public way.
 They even have their own software development board publicly available so you can see it in action!